silverrowan/Codebits/Coding/JavaScript/Calling Functions.md

 ```

 ### Invoke a Function
 - creating a function does NOT RUN it!
-To do that, you have to invoke/call the function elsewhere in the code.
+To do that, you have to invoke/call the function elsewhere in the code (or at point of expression by assigning it/using it).
     - functions can be "called" (used) on its own or inside another function.
 - you need to *DO* something with the return value.
     - in the above example, stored as a variable, or used as a console log message